stanman71/Python_Projects/vLab/README.md

 - the configuration settings of your VMware environment (vcenter_ip, username, password...) are in the connection section of the YMAL-file

-- all names of the new topology will be automatically generated and got the choosen project_name as prefix
+- all names of the new topology will be automatically generated and got the chosen project_name as prefix

 ###### Topology-File: test.yaml
 ###### (default folder: TOPOLOGY)